lsst/LDM-493/_formats.rst

 Implementation
 """"""""""""""

-Single-page Sphinx projects implement the idea of a single page website.
+Single-page Sphinx projects implement the idea of a single-page website.
-Authors create new single page projects from a configurable template.
+Authors create new single-page Sphinx projects from a configurable template.
 Each single-page Sphinx project is maintained in individual Git repositories and configured to publish automatically to :ref:`LSST the Docs <platforms-ltd>`.

-Much of the design and logic for the format is centrally managed by the Documentation Engineer in separate Git repositories.
+Much of the design and logic for the format is centrally managed in separately from content in Git repositories maintained by the Documentation Engineer.
 This makes single-page Sphinx projects manageable and consistent in form and function.
 This technology stack is also shared with :ref:`multi-page Sphinx projects <formats-sphinx-guides>`, which are employed by :ref:`user guide <guides>` projects.

-The single-page Sphinx format is recommended for technotes, implementation technotes, and change-controlled design documentation.
-As an alternative, these formats can be published through the landing page framework.
+The single-page Sphinx format is recommended for :ref:`technotes <technotes>` and :ref:`change-controlled design documentation <ldm>`.
+Alternatively, these document classes can be published through the :ref:`landing page framework <formats-alt>`.
 Authoring and publishing through the single-page Sphinx format, however, creates a better reading experience due to features like deep hyperlinking to individual content objects and responsive design.

 .. _formats-sphinx-document-archival: